Babelz/Fracture/Fracture.Net/Serialization/README.md

 * Binary size of objects
     * MTU is limited to 64kb for now
-    * Serializing only minimal required information about objects when serialized, minimal schema information needed ** Nulls in fields and arrays are compated to bit fields ** No type information is required to be send over the network
+    * Serializing only minimal required information about objects when serialized, minimal schema information needed
+    * Nulls in fields and arrays are compated to bit fields
+    * No type information in most cases is required to be send over the network
     * Small primitive types e.g int/uint1/2/3/4/5 etc (wip, not done yet)
 * Message schema as code
     * Easy to share and keep up to date while developing between client and server